NicoHern/abap-dynamic-rest/README.md

-# ABAP Dybnaic REST Connector
+# ABAP Dynamic REST Connector

 A lightweight, table-driven REST API framework for SAP ECC 6.0 (and higher).